Tips to Successfully Manage Across Multiple Projects with SharePoint

 - Provide a summary of the most important information first.
 There is a lot of information that could be rolled up, so front and center, you want a dashboard with KPIs and timelines, etc.

-- Use charting and another graphical indicator when summarizing reports across multiple projects to provide that immediate visibility.
+- Use charting and another graphical indicator when summarizing reports across multiple projects to provide immediate visibility.

-- Add easy to find links to connect to other dashboards.
+- Add easy-to-find links to connect to other dashboards.
 The main dashboard should show the frequently used, high-level information, but use hyperlinks to direct users to detailed information if they need it.

 - Always ask for feedback from users.
 As if there is any more information or reports that they need in a continuous effort to improve organizational project management.

 Set Up a Hierarchy

 You want to establish an organized project structure within your SharePoint environment.
 For example, here we see the project hierarchy of a fictional company called Ace Power Visionaries.
 You can see that underneath the company are departments, subprograms, and individual projects.

 Users can drill down from the top level summary in the organization all the way down through to the programs, departments and individual projects.

 When using roll-up reports across numerous projects or programs, it is important to target the most important data.
 Provide summaries of programs and departments so that high-level information can be easily interpreted and users are not bogged down in the detail (but the detail should always be just a click away in case an item needs further investigation!).